 For example, you might think your users will want a certain feature, but when you ask them, they might say otherwise.
 By testing with real users, you can get honest feedback from the people who will be using your product.

 4. Identify Areas of Improvement in Your Design

 Redesigning a website or an app can be a daunting task.
 Not to mention, it’s time-consuming that can cause delays.
-Working on your own, it’s easy to get stuck in a design rut, using the same layout and elements repeatedly.
+Working on your own or outsourcing software, it’s easy to get stuck in a design rut, using the same layout and elements repeatedly.

 Letting customers experience your product can help you see it from a different perspective.
 You might be surprised at the areas that need improvement, which you can then work on in your next design process.

 5. Clear Picture of Who Your Customers Are